domcodesjs/hand-me-downs-client/README.md

 Hand Me Downs is a ficticious marketplace where you can buy and sell used clothing.
 When a user creates an account they'll be able to buy and sell immediately.
 When your account is created you automatically get a shop setup at /shop/username where users can go to purchase items from you.
 When a user purchases an item(s) from you you'll see them under your orders.
 If you purchase an item(s) you'll see the purchase under your orders.

+## Technologies

+The front end of Hand Me Downs uses React and Redux.

 ## Important Info

 ### Test Accounts